AILAB-IMU/Dyn-Intensity/README.md

 - **Processor:** Exynos W1000
 - **RAM:** 2 GB

-All experiments were conducted in an **indoor sports facility 🏟**, ensuring stable wireless performance and consistent environmental conditions.
+All experiments were conducted in an **indoor sports facility**, ensuring stable wireless performance and consistent environmental conditions.

 ---